Was That Behavior Intentional or Can My Child Not Help It?

 Reduce Demands Until You See Engagement.
 Cancel activities.
 Increase Connection.
 Engage your child in their interests.

 Pair Interests with Challenging Tasks.
 Stressful tasks need to be balanced with something interesting to make it tolerable.
-Sample pairings include favorite music while you clean or matching academic tasks with your child’s interests.
+For example, listen to your child’s favorite music while you clean.

 Tell People Exactly What You Need.
 Tell your friends, family, and child’s team that stress is high right now so you’re stepping back on a few things.
-Tell them what you will not be showing up to.
 Ask them not to engage in conversation with your child if that is stressful for them.
 Be specific.
 Once you have a few adults in your life that know what you and your family are working on, you will feel less stressed, too!

 Let’s Stay Connected!